How to make a wall mounted framed pegboard to hold all your craft room tools from rulers, scissors, paint brushes and mor.

 If you have trouble doing this – here is a picture hanging trick that may help you figure out exactly where the nail and hook should go on the wall.

 I bought this pegboard organizing kit at Lowes for $12.
-I didn’t use all of the items.
+I didn’t use all of the hooks.
 The blue plastic just didn’t do it for me.

 They would be fine if this was in my basement, but in this room, I decided to use tin cans covered with ribbon to hold some of the smaller items I use daily.
 I used an awl to punch a hole into the top edge of each can and hung them on hooks that came in the kit.